A tetrahedral mesh is a standard tool used to generate structured and unstructured meshes.

 Hexahedral Mesh vs. Tetrahedral Mesh

-The goal in choosing a particular type of mesh, whether it is hexahedral or another type of mesh, is to find the best balance between simulation accuracy, computational time, convergence rate, and difficulty in generating a numerical model with a meshing technique.
+The goal in choosing a particular type of mesh , whether it is hexahedral or another type of mesh , is to find the best balance between simulation accuracy, computational time, convergence rate, and difficulty in generating a numerical model with a meshing technique.
 It is generally accepted that higher mesh densities, as well as mesh elements that match closer to system boundaries and flow surfaces, will produce more accurate results in a numerical simulation.
-In practical applications, however, we can’t simply use a maximally dense mesh in every problem, nor can we perfectly match flow surfaces in every system.
+In practical applications, however, we can't simply use a maximally dense mesh in every problem, nor can we perfectly match flow surfaces in every system.
+Most mesh generation methods these days will instead use a variety of hex mesh, surface mesh, and hybrid mesh to achieve mesh refinement.
+Proper utilization of prisms, blocks, quadrilaterals alongside hex mesh or hybrid mesh can help you achieve success.

 For these two reasons, and with the goal of generally minimizing computational burden, meshes in 3D numerical models are developed by approximating with some standard mesh elements.
 The standard mesh elements used in finite element method (FEM) or finite volume method (FVM) simulations are shown below; these form the basis of meshes used to build CFD simulations that represent flow behavior in real systems.